 The National Institute of Standards and Technology has issued guidelines on security and privacy in cloud computing that are directed at federal departments and agencies.
 The guidelines state that the cloud computing solution should be able to meet the specific privacy and security needs of the department or agency, and departments and agencies should remain accountable for the security and privacy of any data and applications maintained in the cloud.
-In addition, the Department of Health and Human Services has issued guidance on Health Insurance Portability and Accountability Act of 1996 and cloud computing, clarifying that covered entities and business associates must enter into business associate agreements with cloud service providers that store or process electronic PHI before storing records containing electronic PHI in a cloud computing facility.
+Also, the Department of Health and Human Services has issued guidance on the Health Insurance Portability and Accountability Act of 1996 and cloud computing, clarifying that covered entities and business associates must enter into business associate agreements with cloud service providers that store or process electronically protected health information (PHI) before storing records containing electronic PHI in a cloud computing facility.